 Before scheduling a preliminary examination, a student must have successfully completed all required coursework and the Qualifying Paper and have passed both Qualifying Examinations.
 Students are required to prepare and submit an application to the Institutional Review Board (IRB) for approval of their dissertation research project before they defend their dissertation proposal.

 Scheduling the Preliminary Examination

-Students may schedule the preliminary examination only after completing all course work and the Qualifying Paper and passing the Qualifying Examinations.
+Students may schedule the preliminary examination only after receiving confirmation from the Director of Graduate Studies that they have completed all course work and passed the Qualifying Paper and Qualifying Examinations.